 Choosing Between Arts Stream or Science Stream

+Choosing between an arts or science stream can be a daunting decision for many students in Singapore.
+It’s a choice that can have a significant impact on their academic and career paths.
 Here, we will explore the advantages and disadvantages of each stream and how to make the right decision based on your interests, abilities, and career goals.

 The Arts Stream